sanskarbharti/Summery_generator/README.md

 # First  Methology
-## You Can Also Run the Jupyter Notebook to Summerize the Software Artifact Issues from the Point of View of a dweveloper
+## You Can Run the Jupyter Notebook to Summerize the Software Artifact Issues from the Point of View of a dweveloper
  It will first Download the List of the links of all the issues of the the link Provided bY THE USER then